arslanmusaddiq/1DT308-Introductory-Project/labs/3_iot_traffic_light.md

 You may use the MQTT server in our own LNU CSCloud, [mqtt://iot-edu-lab.lnu.se:1883](iot-edu-lab.lnu.se).
 Note, port 1883 and no encryption (TLS) is needed, username: `king`, password `arthur`.

+* Use the MQTT Explorer to visualise and connect to the MQTT-server.
+[MQTT Explorer](http://mqtt-explorer.com/)

 ## Ingredients

 ### Hardware